apache/horaedb-docs/docs/src/en/dev/compile_run.md

 # Rust

 `Rust` can be installed by [rustup](https://rustup.rs/).
-After installing rustup, when entering the CeresDB project, the specified `Rust` version will be automatically downloaded according to the rust-toolchain file.
+After installing rustup, when entering the HoraeDB project, the specified `Rust` version will be automatically downloaded according to the rust-toolchain file.

 After execution, you need to add environment variables to use the `Rust` toolchain.
 Basically, just put the following commands into your `~/.bashrc` or `~/.bash_profile`: